lubuntu-team/manual/source/3/3.2/3.2.19/screensaver.rst

 If you try to open the screensaver settings without having the screensaver daemon running you will bring up a dialog if you want to launch it.

 To change to get even more settings on your screensaver use the :guilabel:`Advanced` tab.
 To change images in your screensaver change settings in :guilabel:`Image Manipulation` heading.
+To choose to select from your desktop background check the :guilabel:`Grab desktop images` checkbox.
 To change a random background image check the :guilabel:`Choose Random Image` checkbox.
 To choose which path to randomly choose wallpaer from type the path in to the left of :guilabel:`Browse` button or press the :guilabel:`Browse` button and choose the path or rss feed.

 To change turrning the screen off and if to enter standby or suspend use the settings in :guilabel:`Display Power Management`.
 To enable xscreensaver to have power management check the :guilabel:`Power Management Enabled` checkbox.
 To change how fast to turn the computer into standby change the :guilabel:`Stanby After` field.
 To change how fast to suspend when idle change the :guilabel:`Suspend After` field.
 To turn the monitor off after an amount of time change the :guilabel:`Off After` field.
 To turn the screen off when blanking the screen check the :guilabel:`Quick Power-off in Blank Only Mode` chackbox.